 Tags: Back Bay, Copley Square

-Details about the Central Library renovation and the changes planned for the Johnson Building are included in the quick-reference project fact sheet, which is available for download.
+Information about the Central Library renovation and the changes planned for the Johnson Building are included in the library’s quick-reference project fact sheet, which is available for download.
 On the fact sheet, find information on the master plan process, first phase of construction, timeline, budget, as well as upcoming phases.

 PDF document, two pages (2 MB)